Analysis | The 30-second post-presidency speech about dogs that perfectly summarizes Donald Trump

 “You do love your dogs, don’t you?” he said.
-“I wouldn’t mind having one, honestly, but I don’t have any time, I don’t have — How would I look walking a dog on the White House lawn, would that be— … It feels a little phony-phony to me.”
+“I wouldn’t mind having one, honestly, but I don’t have any time, I don’t have — how would I look walking a dog on the White House lawn, would that be — … It feels a little phony-phony to me.”

 “A lot of people say, ‘Oh, you should get a dog.’
-‘Why?’
+Why?
 ‘It’s good politically,’ ” he continued.
 “I said, ‘Look, that’s not the relationship I have with my people.’ ”

-Someone in the audience shouted something about former president Barack Obama having had a dog which, to Trump, apparently seemed like sufficient reason for his White House not to.
+Someone in the audience shouted something about former president Barack Obama having had a dog, which, to Trump, apparently seemed like sufficient reason for his White House not to.

-Despite his claims at that rally, Trump did use dogs as a political and rhetorical tool over the course of his presidency.
+Despite his claims at that rally, Trump did use dogs as a political and rhetorical tool during his presidency.
 The context was almost always perceived strength or toughness.

-Over the course of 2017, he repeatedly touted his pick for defense secretary by referring to him as Jim “Mad Dog” Mattis — a name Mattis didn’t particularly like.
-People who failed or who Trump wanted to depict as impotent had “choked like dogs” or were “fired like dogs” or couldn’t be elected dogcatcher.
+In 2017, he repeatedly touted his pick for defense secretary by referring to him as Jim “Mad Dog” Mattis — a name Mattis didn’t particularly like.
+People who failed or whom Trump wanted to depict as impotent had “choked like dogs” or were “fired like dogs” or couldn’t be elected dogcatcher.
 The dogs he liked were ones that caught drug dealers (far better than drug detection technologies, Trump would often say, crediting anonymous law enforcement officials) or the military dog that was credited with trapping the leader of the Islamic State before he killed himself.

-Trump recognized the political value in associating with that dog, whose name was Conan.
+Trump recognized the political value in associating with that dog, named Conan.
 He tweeted a photo of Conan and eventually invited the pup to an odd ceremony at the White House in late 2019.

 Eventually, some apparent jealousy seeped into Trump’s constant mentions of Conan.

 “In fact, I love dogs, but they gave the dog full credit” for taking out the Islamic State leader, he said at another rally.
-“They didn’t give me any credit but that’s okay.”
+“They didn’t give me any credit, but that’s okay.”

-By 2020, Trump’s discussions of dogs had mostly migrated from praise for Conan to claims that dogs had been sent absentee ballots — part of the early effort to cast doubt on the results of the 2020 election.
+By 2020, Trump’s discussions of dogs had mostly migrated from praise for Conan to claims that dogs had been sent absentee ballots — part of an early effort to cast doubt on the results of the 2020 presidential election.

 The day Trump hosted Conan, Nov.
 25, 2019, was the most canine-centric of his presidency.
-In addition to the Conan event, he also welcomed activists to the White House to sign legislation called the Animal Cruelty Prevention Act.
+In addition to the Conan event, he welcomed activists to the White House to sign legislation called the Animal Cruelty Prevention Act.
 Among them was Lauree Simmons, the founder of an organization called Big Dog Ranch Rescue.

 By that point, Simmons’s group was robustly entangled in Trumpworld.
-Trump’s daughter-in-law, Lara Trump, was involved in the group’s events — events which, since 2014, have spent $1.8 million at Trump properties in Florida according to HuffPost reporting.
-That includes multiple events at Mar-a-Lago, including one shortly after the 2020 election and one last week.
+Trump’s daughter-in-law, Lara Trump, was involved in the group’s events — events that, since 2014, have spent $1.8 million at Trump properties in Florida, according to HuffPost reporting.
+(The organization disputes that figure.)
+That includes multiple events at Mar-a-Lago, Trump’s resort in Florida, including one shortly after the 2020 election and one last week.

 Trump stopped by that event on Friday, giving a brief speech praising the group’s work.

-Note: This article was updated to include Big Dog Ranch Rescue’s denial of the HuffPost report.